MIT-SPARK/PoseUncertaintySets/README.md

 :-------------------------:|:-------------------------:
 ![](assets/lmo_qual.png)|![](assets/lmo_qual2.png)

+This is the project repo for S-Lemma Uncertainty Estimation (SLUE).
+SLUE is a fast and statistically rigorous way to estimate pose uncertainty.
+Given a pose estimate and conformal uncertainty bounds on object keypoints, we compute an ellipsoidal bound on pose uncertainty for a given confidence.
+The shaded bounds above show the 90% and 60% confidence bounds for each object, projected onto the image plane.
+Pose uncertainty can be expressed as a single ellipsoid which is joint in rotation and translation, or independent ellipsoids for each quantity.
+These ellipsoidal bounds are easy to incorporate into downstream optimization for further reasoning.

+The main *theoretical* contribution of the paper is a sum-of-squares approach (inspired by the S-lemma) to efficiently bound semialgebraic sets with ellipsoids (see the [2D demos](scripts/demo/demo_2d.jl)).
+The main *practical* contribution is the application to pose uncertainty, which requires first running conformal prediction on object keypoints.
+We find that synthetic data, if appropriately generated, can satisfy the exchangability requirements of conformal prediction.

 ## Quick Start
 First, make sure you have [Julia installed](https://julialang.org/install/).
 This repository was tested with v1.11.6.
 Then, clone the repository and follow the directions below.
 We assume you are in the repo folder.
 1. Clone this repository